Mexican Navy Says Seizes Record 8.3 Tonnes Of Drugs In Pacific - UrduPoint

 "Navy personnel seized 8,361 kilograms of illicit cargo, which represents the largest amount of drugs seized in a maritime operation, unprecedented in history," said a statement from the Ministry of the Navy.

-It did not specify the type of the drugs, but said they were valued at 2.099 billion pesos ($105 million).
+It did not specify the type of the drugs, but said they were valued at 2.

 Twenty-three people were arrested during the bust which took place southwest of the port of Lazaro Cardenas, off the western coast of Mexico.